chill v. to (cause to) become cold but not freeze:

 chilli (plural chillies)

-the small red or green seed case from particular types of pepper plant that is used to make some foods very hot and spicy.
+the small red or green seed case from particular types of

 Chili pepper